jcchikikomori/linux-on-huawei-matebook-d15-2021/README.md

-# Linux on Huawei MateBook 13 (2019)
+# Linux on Huawei MateBook 15 (2021)

-> Brain dump: MateBook 13 (Wright-W19) running Debian heavily inspired by [lidel's documentation of running Linux on MateBook X](https://github.com/lidel/linux-on-huawei-matebook-x-2017).
+> Brain dump: MateBook 15 (BOD-WXX9) running Debian or Fedora heavily inspired by [lidel's documentation of running Linux on MateBook X](https://github.com/lidel/linux-on-huawei-matebook-x-2017).

 ## Background

-Huawei MateBook 13, released in 2019, has at least two modifications (different CPUs, integrated vs. dedicated graphics).
-Both come with Microsoft Windows 10 and there initially was no information at all concerning Linux support.
+Huawei MateBook D15, released in 2021, has at least two modifications (different CPUs, integrated vs. dedicated graphics).
+Both come with Microsoft Windows 11 and there initially was no information at all concerning Linux support.

 I am running Debian on the more simple MateBook 13 variant, model Wright-W19.
 This repository documents what works and what does not.